Logo

 If you’ve opened multiple credit cards in a short period of time, wait until some of the inquiries clear off your account.
 It generally takes 18-24 months from the time an account is opened for the credit inquiry to clear.

-If you have a friend or family member with a good credit history willing to apply for the loan with you as a coborrower, this can help mitigate your risk and potentially lower the interest rate and increase the loan amount you could receive from a lender.
-Unlike with a co-signer, where the friend or family member acts as a guarantor and agrees to pay the loan in the case you default, a coborrower shares both equal obligations for repayment and rights to the loan amount.
+Unlike with a co-signer, where the friend or family member acts as a guarantor and agrees to pay the loan in a scenario where you default, a co-borrower shares equal obligations for repayment and rights to the loan amount.
 If you’re comfortable sharing both the debt and the funds, a joint personal loan with a co-borrower might be a good choice.

 Get quotes from multiple lenders.